peteygao/peteygao.github.io/_posts/2017-01-05-technology-does-not-progress-people-do.md

 ---

-Thanks to Jimmy He and Eric Tsai for reading earlier drafts of this post and offering feedback.
+Thanks to Jimmy He, Nancy Ku, Nolan Ku and Eric Tsai for reading earlier drafts of this post and offering feedback.